com-480-data-visualization/project-2023-la-compagnie/README.md

 > Pre-processing of the data set you chose
 > - Show some basic statistics and get insights about the data
+>
+> See eda.ipynb, the jupyter notebook contains some visualizations and descriptive statistics of the dataset as well as some comments!

 ### Related work